sarahtang/whooping-cranes-wind-turbines/analysis.md

 TODO:
 =====

 Custom R functions Interaction with an API? - maybe just get the birds? what birds are potentially endangered/extinct?
-Use lintr to clean code (checks adherence to a given style, syntax errors and possible semantic issues) Making layout and presentation into secondary output (e.g. .pdf, website) - should enhance presentaiton \[DONE\] Use of spatial vector data (sf package) and visualization of spatial data
+Use lintr to clean code (checks adherence to a given style, syntax errors and possible semantic issues) Making layout and presentation into secondary output (e.g. .pdf, website) - should enhance presentaiton

 TODO
 ====